devisis/myrag/README.md

 ### Stripe
 - Sign up and navigate to the developers tab where you will see API Keys.
-- Copy STRIPE_PUBLIC_KEY & STRIPE_SECRET_KEY amd set Heroku Config Vars.
+- Copy STRIPE_PUBLIC_KEY & STRIPE_SECRET_KEY and set Heroku Config Vars.

 You can test the payment functionality using default card numbers.
 - Successful payment 4242 4242 4242 4242